Writing Requirement for J.D. Students

 Substantial Research Paper (SRP)

-An SRP is (1) a careful, extensive treatment of a particular topic; (2) certified by a member of the faculty (including Emeriti, Visiting Faculty, and Senior Lecturers at the Law School, but excluding Bigelow and other Fellows as well as Lecturers in Law) who is in full-time residence at the Law School; (3) submitted by a student who has taken advantage of one or more opportunities to respond to suggestions and criticism in producing the paper; and (4) not largely derivative of work undertaken for another academic degree, for a summer job, or in some other environment outside the Law School.
-A publishable comment or note written for a student journal will satisfy the SRP requirement if it is (a) nominated for this purpose by the editor-in-chief of the journal, and (b) approved by the Dean of Students, in consultation with the Faculty Committee on Writing, prior to the authoring student’s final term of study at the Law School.
-Similarly, a paper completed for a Law School course or seminar designated, before the start of the course, by the Faculty Committee on Writing as an Advanced Legal Writing course will satisfy the SRP requirement if it is (a) nominated by the instructor of that course for this purpose and (b) approved by the Dean of Students, in consultation with the Faculty Committee on Writing, prior to the final quarter of study.
+An SRP is (1) a careful, extensive treatment of a particular topic; (2) certified by a member of the faculty (including Visiting Faculty, Senior Lecturers at the Law School and tenured University of Chicago professors who have permanent offices at the Law School, but excluding Bigelow and other Fellows as well as Lecturers in Law) who is in full-time residence at the Law School and was the instructor for the course or independent study for which the paper was written; (3) submitted by a student who has taken advantage of one or more opportunities to respond to suggestions and criticism in producing the paper; and (4) not largely derivative of work undertaken for another academic degree, for a summer job, or in some other environment outside the Law School.
+A publishable comment or note written for a student journal will satisfy the SRP requirement if it is (a) nominated for this purpose by the editor-in-chief of the journal, and (b) approved by the Faculty Supervisor prior to the authoring student’s final term of study at the Law School.

 SRPs are typically 20-30 pages in length, but revisions and opportunities to rework arguments and writing are more important than length.
 Faculty members certifying such projects must approve the paper topic and agree to supervise the project prior to the student’s undertaking substantial research and writing.
 SRP credit will not be given for response or reaction papers (that is, where significant legal research is not required), although a faculty member may certify a project that combines reaction papers into a larger paper that reflects faculty-supervised revisions and substantial research.
 Similarly, if substantial research and supervision by a faculty member (as described in (2) above) are elements of a writing project that produces a brief or a model statute, that too may qualify as an SRP.
 Work undertaken in the form of independent research, supervised by a faculty member in full-time residence at the Law School, may, of course, also satisfy the SRP requirement.